Five Common Symptoms Of Borderline Personality Disorder

 2. Unstable relationships

-The way an individual with BPD typically views friends, family relatives, and romantic partners can change abruptly, leading to a pattern of unstable, “on again, off again” relationships.
+The way an individual with BPD typically views friends, family members, and romantic partners can change abruptly, leading to a pattern of unstable, “on again, off again” relationships.
 For example, they might view the people around them as "perfect" one day and "monstrous" the next.
 Someone who is in any kind of relationship with an individual with untreated BPD may get frustrated with the ups and downs and end things, leading to the abandonment that the individual so fears.

 Getty/AnnaStills